 In any and every issue you need to know the truth if you are to stand any chance of success.
-Whether you are trying to lose weight, plan your financial security, trying to figure out how to be healthy or happy, you need the truth.
+Whether you are trying to lose weight, plan your financial security, trying to figure out how to be healthy and happy, you need to know the truth.